How the Online Classes Work

 In addition to the integrated discussion group, we sometimes schedule one (optional) realtime text chat or video conference session per course.
 This is the only part of the course where it is necessary for everyone to be online and logged in at the same time.

 We recommend a modern browser (latest version of Internet Explorer, Firefox, Google Chrome or Safari) as well as a minimum internet connection speed of DSL.
 The faster the speed of your connection the more enjoyable the videos will be but any modern connection should work fine.
 The course website can also be accessed on all modern mobile devices.

 Adobe in Action's Assignment and Grading Policy

 Participate in the Discussions section of the course as often as possible – especially the "Questions of the Week".
 Course participation will make up 20% of your final grade.

 Complete as many of the small tasks listed on the Weekly Content Overview pages as possible, but don’t feel that you have to complete all of them every week.
 We like to see hands-on work getting done more regularly than reading assignments.
 You can do the reading at a later date.

-There will be 4 graded assignments in this course which will be clearly announced in advance.
-The assignments will be given to you in Module 2, Module 3, Module 5 and Module 6 of the course and will make up the other 80% of your final grade (20% each).
+There will be 4 graded assignments in each course which will be clearly announced in advance.
+The assignments will be given to you in Module 2, Module 3, Module 5 and Module 6 of the course and will make up 80% of your final grade (20% each).
 These assignments are mandatory and will be graded so make sure you complete and submit them on time.